 Co-Curricular Leadership Experiences

 Leadership Fellows begin developing their leadership skills by arriving to Elon early for orientation in August.
 Fellows participate in a community service project and team building exercises throughout their first few days on campus.
 The first-year Fellows collaborate with the Alamance Chamber of Commerce to facilitate Alamance Youth Leadership Academy (AYLA) workshops for middle school students throughout the year.
-The Fellows participate in the Leadership Education and Development Program throughout all four years; the LEAD Program is designed to help students better understand themselves as a leader, how to lead with others, and how to make an impact on their community.
+The Fellows participate in the leadership education and development throughout all four years; the Center For Leadership workshops “Leadershops” are designed to help students better understand themselves as a leader, how to lead with others, and how to make an impact on their community.
 Additionally, each month, the Fellows attend a Fellows forum which brings together the four cohorts to hear from a leadership expert and for a discussion about a leadership topic.

 Several Fellows have participated in other domestic and international programs such as LeaderShape and the Global Leadership Exchange.